 Students are housed at a centrally-located hotel in each city.
-Students will share a room with one or two classmates of their same gender.
+Students will share a room with one to three classmates of their same gender.
 Because networking and community-building are key parts of the program, students will not have the option of a single room.
 Guests are not permitted during the program.
 Breakfast daily, a welcome dinner, and a closing dinner are provided.

 These estimates will vary based on student preference and exchange rates.
 All details subject to change based on economic and international factors.
 Most financial aid may be applied to study abroad programs.

 |2013-2014 Tuition for 4 academic credits (included in the 13+ credit tuition plateau.
 Please see One Stop for more information about tuition rate)||$0|

 |Program Fee (including international airfare between Minnesota and Australia, domestic airfare from Brisbane to Sydney, hotels, program events, two group meals, transportation, and international health insurance*)||$5,100|

 |International and domestic airfare (included in Program Fee)||$0|